bird-house/birdhouse-docs/docs/source/installation.rst

 You will find more information about these options in the :ref:`Makefile documentation <bootstrap:makefile>`.

 Read the documention of each Birdhouse component for the details of the installation and how to configure the components.
+The :ref:`Birdhouse bootstrap documentation <bootstrap:introduction>` gives some :ref:`examples <bootstrap:examples>` on the different ways of the installation.

 On the WPS client side we have: